ZINTAX CONSULTING

 Specialist

-provider focuses on a specific area of medicine or groups of patients to diagnose, manage, prevent, or treat certain symptoms and conditions.
+A provider focuses on a specific area of medicine or groups of patients to diagnose, manage, prevent, or treat certain symptoms and conditions.

 UCR (Usual, Customary, and Reasonable)